Negotiation Idioms

 - to move back or retreat from one's position

-We bargained hard but the other sales representatives refused to give ground.
+We bargained hard but the other sales representative refused to give ground.

 give in to (someone)

-- to do what another person wants rather than to fight and argue against him or her
+- to do what another person wants rather than to fight and argue with him or her

 After eight weeks of negotiations we gave in and agreed to sell the machinery at a discount.